-Tim McGraw and Faith Hill’s No-Nonsense Approach to Daughters’ Dates
+Tim McGraw And Faith Hill’s No-Nonsense Approach To Daughters’ Dates

 “Whatever you have to do, do it!”

-Faith mentioned to Ellen that their youngest daughter, Audrey, would love to live with Ellen and she has a “very clean room”.
+Faith mentioned to Ellen that their youngest daughter, Audrey, would love to live with Ellen and she has a “very clean room.”

 Tim McGraw and Faith Hill play Never Have I Ever and Reveal Some Sexy Secrets